To prevent burnout, we need to care less and have a life

 Our bodies and brains are lazy by default—it’s evolution’s way of ensuring we don’t use more energy than necessary.
 Motivation, like respect, has to be earned.
 Leaning out and starting to disengage is a sign that your environment is unsustainable, depleting more resources than it’s offering in return.
 It might be control, reward, community, a sense of fairness, or a conflict between your personal values and the endgame of the work that you’re doing.
 Working fewer hours or having fewer assignments isn’t going to fix burnout if you’re constantly going to work with $1 and leaving with 95¢.
 It’s a motivationally unsustainable situation, and burnout is an adaptive response.

-The real solution to burnout is to care less
+The real solution to burnout is to care less about everything but self-care

 I used to think that I worked a lot—and then I started working with someone else.
 (Laziness and motivation are relative, after all.)
 Someone who already had 4 best-selling books and a tenured professorship at a school I won’t name.
 Someone who worked.